 The spring weather was great during our visit so having a picnic dinner with all the space in the world to run around was fun.
 We ended up grabbing food from Willy’s Mexicana Grill, at the Piedmont Ave entrance to the park.
 I also got a $1 bottle of bubbles from Target and UNO and we had a great evening, simple can be lots of fun!

 Atlanta hosted the 1996 Olympics and the park which housed many events is still there, along with the Olympic Rings.
 There is a huge ferris wheel and the park often has live music.
 It’s right by the the Coca Cola Factory.

 LEGOLAND Discovery Center Atlanta

 Living in Miami we frequent Orlando a lot (check out our post on things to do in Orlando besides theme parks) so we’ve been to the LEGOLAND theme park there.
-The Discovery Center is much different but very fun in it’s own way.
-It’s indoors and while it has two rides it also gives kids the opportunity to be LEGO architects and build anything they’d like.
+The Discovery Center is much different but very fun in its own way.
+It’s indoors and has 12 attractions including two rides, a 4D theater, virtual reality experience and playground.